 “One of the Longest Snakes in the Americas”

 This pretty snake has been known to grow to over 8 feet long, and some people claim that there have been specimens that have grown to 14 feet.
 If this is true, the chicken snake is one of the largest snakes on earth and not just in the Americas!
-However big it gets, the chicken snake is not poisonous and helps humans by preying on rats and mice.
+However big it gets, the chicken snake is not venomous and helps humans by preying on rats and mice.

 Chicken Snake Amazing Facts

 Here are four amazing facts about chicken snakes.

 1. Some chicken snakes puff up their necks when they’re threatened.
 This makes them resemble a cobra.
 If that doesn’t work, they will bite.

 2. Even though they’re large snakes, grown chickens are a bit too much for them to handle.
 They’ve been known to take baby chicks, however.